pederwuth/azure-ai-search-with-content-understanding-python/educational_content/venture_deals_markdown.md

 <!-- FigureContent="**Title**: Chapter 11
 **ChartType**: bar
-**TopicKeywords**: Business and finance **DetailedDescription**: The image displays the text 'Chapter 11' in a stylized format, with the word 'CHAPTER' vertically aligned between the large numbers '11'.
-This is a reference to Chapter 11 bankruptcy, which is a form of bankruptcy involving reorganization of a debtor's business affairs, debts, and assets.
+**TopicKeywords**: Business and finance **DetailedDescription**: The image displays the text 'Chapter 11' in a stylized format, with the word 'CHAPTER' vertically aligned between two large numbers '11'.
+This is typically associated with Chapter 11 bankruptcy, a form of bankruptcy involving reorganization of a debtor's business affairs, debts, and assets.
-**Summary**: The image is a stylized representation of 'Chapter 11', commonly associated with Chapter 11 bankruptcy, a legal process for business reorganization.
+**Summary**: The image represents 'Chapter 11', commonly referring to Chapter 11 bankruptcy, which is a legal process for business reorganization.
 **MarkdownDataTable**:
 **AxisTitles**
 **AxisTitles.xAxisTitle**: